vuxcode/pr1-project-toli0930/bug-list.md

     }

 since everything else needs to be false for one thing to be true.
 This way, they can both be true/false independently.

+3. The game only works on Live Server.
+The JS code doesn't run if you just open the index.html file.
+Something something browser security annoying and wants you to use HTTP.
+Can't do anything about it.